vijju-001/vijju-001/README.md

 👀 I’m interested in Data Science, Machine Learning,Data Analytics

-🌱 I have knowledge in  Python for datascience, Tableau, Power BI, MySQL and Machine learing
+🌱 I have knowledge in  Basic Python for datascience, Tableau, Power BI, MySQL and Machine learing

 💞️ I’m looking to collaborate on all topics related to Machine Learning and data Analytics.